sabattle/CalypsoBot/README.md

 - Zafir Hasan Anogh : Owner and Misc Commands - [github](https://github.com/Anogh297)
 - Red Discord Bot - *Initial trivia* - [github](https://github.com/Cog-Creators/Red-DiscordBot/blob/V3/develop/README.md#join-the-community)

-__Note__: Give credits to the creators while you use their code in any part of your project like we did.
+**Note:** Give credits to the creators while you use their code in any part of your project like we did.